 Paraquat is still used in the USA even while it has been banned or is being phased out in the European Union, China, and Brazil.
 With the growing evidence supporting a connection between paraquat and PD, some lawmakers are taking action.
 In July 2019, Representative Nydia Velasquez (D-NY) introduced the Protect Against Paraquat Act of 2019 (HR 3817) seeking to eliminate the use of paraquat in the U.S.

-Types of Injuries Associated with Paraquat
+Common Injuries Associated with Paraquat

 Inhalation or ingestion of paraquat, as well as dermal (skin) contact, may result in the following injuries: